APVMA’s $25.6m move to Armidale signed off

 “They need to be in touch with people, particularly the country.
 I believe in this move, I really do. ”

-“Staff who may be concerned about moving to Armidale should know we will work in partnership with the committee to ensure the smoothest transition possible.
+Mr Joyce tried to assure staff who were concerned about moving to Armidale that the tablelands centre offered a great work and lifestyle environment and the government would work in partnership with the committee to ensure the smoothest transition possible.

 “Armidale has NBN, excellent cafes, art galleries, a university, cathedrals, quality health services, small bars, quality schools and a welcoming community,” Mr Joyce said.